Evalet: Evaluating Large Language Models through Functional Fragmentation: Discussion

 \subsection{Increasing Trend in Increasingly Longer Outputs}

 Recent trends in LLM advancements have focused on generating increasingly longer outputs.
 For example, agentic systems like Manus~\cite{manus}, Genspark~\cite{genspark}, or Gemini Deep Research~\cite{deepresearch} can carry out multi-step workflows to create complex outcomes (e.g., multi-section reports, multi-file codebases).
-Recent research looks to further increase output length by increasing LLM's \textit{test-time compute}~\cite{snell2024scaling, guo2025deepseek, kim2025scaling} (i.e., training models to generate more tokens to reason more about complex tasks), or extending their \textit{context windows} to receive longer inputs and generate longer outputs~\cite{llama4, hsieh2024ruler, ding2024longrope}.
-Due to their length, each part of an output can exhibit drastically different levels of quality, making it particularly difficult and challenging for practitioners to make sense of model behavior from holistic judgments.
+Recent research looks to further increase output length by increasing LLM's \textit{test-time compute}~\cite{snell2024scaling, guo2025deepseek, kim2025scaling} (i.e., training models to generate more tokens at once), or extending their \textit{context windows} to handle longer inputs and outputs~\cite{llama4, hsieh2024ruler, ding2024longrope}.
+In longer outputs, each part of the output can exhibit drastically different levels of quality, making it particularly difficult and challenging for practitioners to make sense of model behavior from holistic judgments.
 We propose that \approach{} can help practitioners break down and interpret complex and lengthy outputs.
 For example, in Appendix~\ref{appendix:example_agents}, we present an example of applying our approach to the traces from computer use agents, which surfaced meaningful behaviors such as agents using keyboard shortcuts to complete tasks more efficiently or instances where the agent performed inefficient redundant actions.
 Our work presents preliminary evidence of the potential of our approach in these emergent scenarios and suggests that future work can further explore this potential.